Bounded Connected Components of Polynomial Lemniscates: Results

-In the next section we inspect the unique bounded connected component surrounding the origin determined by the set $\Lambda_4(C,k)$ and calculate the torsional rigidity of such a region as $C$ and $k$ vary.
+In the next section we inspect the unique Jordan domain that includes the origin whose boundary is part of the set $\Lambda_4(C,k)$ and calculate the torsional rigidity of such a region as $C$ and $k$ vary.